mlswg/mls-architecture/draft-ietf-mls-architecture.md

 to preventing downgrade attacks, the members of a group can also observe when it is safe to upgrade to a new ciphersuite or protocol version.

-# Interoperability Requirements
+# Operational Requirements

-A fully functional deployment of MLS requires a number of infrastructure services to be available, as well as several policies and design trade-offs that are decided by the application.
-This section lists all of the dependencies of an MLS deployment that are external to the protocol specification, but would still need to be aligned for two deployments to potentially interoperate.
+MLS is a security layer that needs to be integrated with an application.
+A fully-functional deployment of MLS will have to make a number of decisions about how MLS is configured and operated.
+Deployments that wish to interoperate will need to make compatible decisions.
+This section lists all of the dependencies of an MLS deployment that are external to the protocol specification, but would still need to be aligned within a given MLS deployment, or for two deployments to potentially interoperate.

-MLS has the built-in ability to negotiate protocol versions, ciphersuites, extensions, and credential types.
+The protocol has a built-in ability to negotiate protocol versions, ciphersuites, extensions, credential types, and additional proposal types.
 For two deployments to interoperate, they must have overlapping support in each of these categories.
+A `required_capabilities` extension can help maintain interoperability with a wider set of clients by ensuring that certain functionality continues to be supported by a group, even if the clients in the group aren't currently relying on it.

 MLS relies on the following network services.
-These network services would either need to be the same, or compatible at the wire-format level, in order for two different deployments based on them to interoperate.
+These network services would need to be compatible in order for two different deployments based on them to interoperate.

 - An **Authentication Service**, described fully in {{authentication-service}}, defines the types of credentials which may be used in a deployment and provides methods for:
   1. Issuing new credentials,
-  2. Validating existing credentials against a reference identifier, and
+  2. Validating a credential against a reference identifier, and
   3. Validating whether or not two credentials represent the same user.
 - A **Delivery Service**, described fully in {{delivery-service}}, provides methods for: